Frans Myyryläinen

-Frans Johan ”Janne” Myyryläinen (30 December 1881, Viipuri—8 May 1938, Petrozavodsk) was a Finnish Red Guard during the Finnish civil war.
+Frans Johan ”Janne” Myyryläinen (30 December 1881, Viipuri—8 May 1938, Petrozavodsk) was a Finnish Red Guard during the Finnish Civil War and journalist who wrote under the pen name Juuso Matero.
 He was also a Red Guardian in Kainuu and an officer Guardian in Soviet Russia.
+He is best known as Jahvetti Moilanen, the leader of the 1922 pork mutiny or liquor rebellion.